jnozzi/cocoadev.com/markdown/DrawerAbuse.md

 The next time you consider using a Drawer, stop and think about it.
 If you're just trying to create more space for your clutter, like that junk drawer in the kitchen, find a different way to organize your UI.
 If they're just controls, use a tab view or a button bar.
 Or use smaller controls, menu items, customized widgets, etc. Use drawers for what they're intended for -- a way to organize lists of data that's directly related to the main content viewer.

--- General/MikeTrent
+-- MikeTrent

 ----

 Thanks for the feedback, Mike.
 I cleaned out the suggestion about using drawers in the other discussion.

-This forces me reconsider the way I am designing a couple of my own General/UIs.
+This forces me reconsider the way I am designing a couple of my own UIs.

 One of them is a visual app (not document-based) that draws in the entirety of the window's content area.
 The (somewhat mathematical) drawing routine requires a healthy set of parameters entered from text fields, which I have tucked away in a (now severely-deprecated, but solitary) drawer.
 Fortunately for the shareware community, I have not inflicted this on the public as yet.